-Additionally, institutions of knowledge production, such as the stock market, the judicial system, and universities, can be dominated by the perspective of one type of knower without that perspective being recognised (Stanford Encyclopaedia of Philosophy 2006).
-Underrepresentation of women, younger people, and non-whites, or an overrepresentation of those from the upper and upper middle classes, means that knowledge is likely to be shaped by the epistemological perspective of those groups, perhaps even positioning such a perspective as the only way of knowing.
+Theory of knowledge concerned with understanding how knowledge is defined, valued, and prioritised. perhaps even positioning such a perspective as the only way of knowing.
 The judiciary provides a clear example.
-With older, white Angloheritage upper class males dominating nearly all influential positions, the perspectives of those from non-English speaking backgrounds, the poor, women, and Indigenous peoples are only reflected, for the most part, in rulings as they are, for the most part, understood by those in positions of power.
+With older, white Anglo-heritage upper class males dominating nearly all influential positions, the perspectives of those from non-English speaking backgrounds, the poor, women, and Indigenous peoples are only reflected, for the most part, in rulings as they are understood by those in positions of power.
 This is not to suggest that the judiciary is biased, but that without lived experience of the social location of immigrants, Indigenous people, poorer people and women, such understandings are inevitably limited and incomplete.